Content table

 If you have any of the symptoms above, it’s best to consult your OB-GYN.

-Causes of low estrogen include:
+The causes of low estrogen include:

 If you’re wondering how to increase estrogen naturally, one of the easiest places to start is with your diet.

 Eating more phytoestrogen-rich foods may support your body’s natural estrogen production.
+Let’s dig deeper.

-What are Phytoestrogens?
+What are phytoestrogens?

 Phytoestrogens are plant compounds with a structure similar to estrogen.
-Also known as dietary estrogens, they mimic estrogen’s effects on the body.Â
+Also known as dietary estrogens, they mimic estrogen’s effects on the body.

 Phytoestrogens bind to estrogen receptors, influencing estrogen’s activity.
 That said, they bind weaker compared to estrogen, so their effects are milder.

-How do Phytoestrogens Affect the Body?
+How do phytoestrogens affect the body?

-It’s complicated.
 Some phytoestrogens have estrogen-like effects and may boost estrogen levels.
-Others have anti-estrogen effects and may lower estrogen.Â
+Others have anti-estrogen effects and may lower estrogen.

-For example, after menopause estrogen crashes.
-This can trigger a bevy of symptoms such as hot flashes and night sweats.Â
+For example, after menopause, estrogen crashes.
+This can trigger symptoms such as hot flashes and night sweats.

 Research suggests that phytoestrogen intake can ease menopausal symptoms.
-They’re even shown to improve heart health and reduce the risk of osteoporosis and some hormone-related cancers.Â
+They’re even shown to improve heart health and reduce the risk of osteoporosis and some hormone-related cancers.

 Phytoestrogens also help your body detox estrogen, which may ease symptoms of estrogen dominance.
-This is a hormonal imbalance where there’s not enough progesterone to offset estrogen’s effects.Â
+This is a hormonal imbalance where there’s not enough progesterone to offset estrogen’s effects.

-Food Sources of Phytoestrogens
+Food sources of phytoestrogens

 If you’re struggling with symptoms of low estrogen, shifting your diet may help.
-Eating more phytoestrogen-rich foods may support healthy estrogen levels in your body.Â
+Eating more phytoestrogen-rich foods may support healthy estrogen levels in your body.

 Here are seven foods high in phytoestrogens: